What it Means to be Laid Off:

 - Remain positive.

-What is the first thing you should do after being laid off?
+What should I do after being laid off?

 - File for unemployment.